-Creating a structured cabling project must follow a precise sequence of interdependent steps:
+The development of a structured cabling project must follow a precise sequence of interdependent steps:

 - 1 Requirements definition with the project owner. - 2 Placing network outlets on building plans. - 3 Placing cross-connects and defining cable pathways. - 4 Defining cable types to be used. - 5 Structure cabling hardware inventory.